icewolfz/jiMUD/docs/functions.md

 - `lf` replace with line feed
 - `crlf` replace with carriage return and linefeed
 - `expression` evaluate the math expression and return the results when [allow evaluate is enabled](preferences.md#scripting)
+- `random` a random number between 0 and 99

 ## User variables